 Employees, dependents, community members, and high school students.

 Special students register for classes on a space-available basis after degree-seeking students select their courses.
 Beloit College cannot guarantee that you will be able to enroll in a course, but we hope that it works out for you and present these suggestions to help facilitate the process.
-The Fall 2020 Course Guide provides information about the format of all courses for Mod 1 and Mod 2.
+Current courses offerings appear in the Portal.

 - Search for course(s).
 You can view courses by department, time, course number, and other criteria.